-The annual ticket revenue and the operating cost amounts are obtained from the Lottery's Financial Accounting system.
+The amounts of gross lottery sales and advertising are obtained from the Lottery's Financial Accounting System.
+Method of Calculation:

-Costs associated with operating the Lottery divided by annual revenue from the net sale of Lottery tickets, which is adjusted for returned tickets, stolen tickets, ticket corrections and promotional ticket credits.

-The amount of funds available for the administration of the Lottery is dependent upon the level of sales for the fiscal year.
+This measure is calculated by dividing the amount spent on advertising by the annual revenue from the net sale of Lottery tickets, which is adjusted for returned tickets, stolen tickets, ticket corrections and promotional ticket credits.
+Data Limitations: The ratio is dependent on the level of sales and amount spent for advertising during the year.
+Calculation Type: